awsdocs/amazon-athena-user-guide/doc_source/okta-saml-sso.md

    When Okta creates the application, it also creates your login URL, which you will retrieve next\.

-## Getting the Login URL from the Okta Dashboard<a name="okta-saml-sso-getting-the-login-url-from-the-okta-dashboard"></a>
+## Getting the login URL from the Okta dashboard<a name="okta-saml-sso-getting-the-login-url-from-the-okta-dashboard"></a>

 Now that your application has been created, you can obtain its login URL and other metadata from the Okta dashboard\.